Supports funded by the NDIS

 - The 2017/18 Price Guide took effect on 1 July 2017.

 - This Price Guide incorporates a series of changes and additions designed to ensure stability for the NDIS through transition.
-These can be found at the 2017 Price Review.

 - This approach to price controls and associated arrangements is designed to help providers to transition to the market environment of the NDIS, maximising choice for participants and providing incentives for providers to develop new, innovative services and products.